Juneechen/PhotoAlbumProject_java/resources/README.txt

-HW 9
+>>> HW 9 design notes
-changes:
-    - shape constructor takes Java.awt.Color object instead of my custom Color enum.
+This Photo Album is implemented with the MVC pattern, and it consists of five packages:
+    - model: a system capable of storing and modifying `Snapshots` of `IShapes`.
+        Model exists on its own and need not be aware of any outside packages other than an `IShapeVisitor` Interface.
+    - views: contains a `SwingView` and a `WebView`, both implements `IView`, which is capable of displaying `IShapes` in some way.
+        Does not communicate directly with the model.
+        Both views render shapes through their own inner Renderer class that implements IRender, which is capable of rendering `IShape` of a few known types.
+The actual rendering result depends on the concrete Renderer.
+        IRender interface extends `IShapeVisitor`, allowing it to visit `IShapes`, know their runtime type, and render them differently.
+    - controller: communicates between model and views by receiving notification/requests from the view, retrieving needed info from the model, and passing them back to the view. the concrete controller also implements a `Features` interface, letting the view know about things it can ask the controller to do (like getting the next or prev snapshot).
+    - utilities: provide a 'ArgsReader' class for parsing and pre-checking command line arguments, and a `CommandReader` class for reading the input command and set up the model accordingly.
+    - photoalbum: the main entrance of a photo album.
+It gets needed information with an 'ArgsReader', initialize a model, sets up the model with `CommandReader`, then initialize the requested view.
+        Finally, it creates a controller and activates the program through the controller.

+>>> changes made
+    - Removed my `Color` enum, replaced with Java.awt.Color.
+      Since Java.awt.Color can be initialized directly with RGB values, it's a more appropriate choice when we want to construct a Color with its RGB values.
+    - Removed `Point` class as it doesn't really provide any useful functionality;
+      change to using two variables x and y to represent a shape's position, which can be more easily accessed without the need of going through a `Point`.
-    - add getID() and getDescription() to Snapshot class, since they need to be retrieved and displayed in the View.
+    - Add getID() and getDescription() to Snapshot class, as they need to be retrieved and displayed in the View.
-    - add an accept(IShapeVisitor) method to IShape for the Controller as the Visitor to visit different type of shapes and send different message to the View for rendering.
+    - Add an IShapeVisitor interface and an accept(IShapeVisitor) method to IShape for an IRender to visit different type of shapes as the Visitor and render them differently.
-      Justification: the IShapeVisitor is not part of the model package.
-      However, by having the model objects only aware of the visitor interface, we can swap out different implementations of the visitor (the controller or view) without affecting the model objects.
+      Although the IShapeVisitor is not part of the model package, by having the model objects only aware of the visitor interface, we can swap out different implementations of the visitor (different type of IRender) without affecting the model objects.

-question:
-    Command reader in the controller package with some class method to parse input.txt command into
-        - should this reader be passed the model?
-        - or it is better passin the controller and have reader send back the parsed info through a method
-            - controller.receive()

-    what is a good way to check for type:
-        - getType() method in IShape
-        - double dispatch: render(Controller c) {c.render(this)
-          but this way shape needs to know about controller
-        - visitor: overkill? like I'm passing myself to the visitor, why dont i just provide a get type method
-            - should IVisitor be something provided by the model then get implemented by outside pacakge?

-    should shape or snapshot object be stored in View for paintComponents()
-        - don't think so

-    way to get prev
-        - iterator doesn't go backwards
-        - save the current index as a variable in Controller?
+    - Add an getSnapshotAt(int index) method to IAlbum, for retrieving snapshot by index.

-HW 8
+>>> previously on HW 8
 The model package overview:

 IShape Interface and the ShapesAlbum class: